monoreals/xmpp-servers/README.md

 The file is synchronized with the site during the day.

 ## Conditions for adding to the list.
 It is allowed to add any public server with open registration to this list.
-On the site that is added to this list must be explicitly stated that this is a public xmpp server
+On the site that is added to this list must be explicitly stated that this is a public xmpp server and a way to create an account